 - 1. Optional: If you access the server remotely, start an iLO remote console session. - a.
 Open a browser and enter https://<ilo host name or IP address> to log on to the iLO web interface. - b.
 On the login page, enter a directory or local user account name and password, and then click Log In. - c.
-Launch HTML5 Remote Console . - i.
-Select Host in the iLO navigation tree, and then select the Remote Console. - ii.
-Select the Console thumbnail at the lower left corner of the iLO web interface. - 2.
-Restart or power on the server.
+Select Remote Console & Media in the iLO navigation tree.